 SO, now that this week is finally over, it’s back to my meal planning and back to eating healthy.

-Last month, I mentioned that I was starting to meal plan and the first four weeks went smashingly!
+Last month, I mentioned that I was starting to meal plan with help from health and first aid training Ottawa and the first four weeks went smashingly!
 Never did I have to wonder what we were going to have for dinner come meal time, and we hardly ate out unless it was scheduled which means more money in our pockets and less calories in our bellies!
 Two weeks ago I even managed to only spend $75 for the week of groceries.
 That included clothes detergent and a few other cooking staples we were out of.
 I’d call that a success!

 I thought I’d give you the run down of how I do my meal planning and show you an example.